-The Ōpōtiki district is located in the Eastern Bay of Plenty, extending from the Ōhiwa Harbour almost to East Cape.
+The Ōpōtiki district is located in the Eastern Bay of Plenty, extend from the Ōhiwa Harbour almost to East Cape.
 It incorporates the townships of Ōpōtiki and Te Kaha, along with a range of smaller settlements scattered throughout the district, the majority along the coastline.
 It is split into three wards, Ōpōtiki, Waiotahi/Waioeka and the Coast.
 The Ōpōtiki District encompasses 25% of the Bay of Plenty region.
 Approximately 50% of the Bay of Plenty coastline falls within the Ōpōtiki District, comprising 160 kilometres of coastline.

 The Ōpōtiki district benefits economically from its agricultural production of kiwifruit, which is expected to remain consistent in the coming years.
-In contrast, the development of the Ōpōtiki Harbour is expected to increase aquaculture industry presence in the district which will provide more employment opportunities and increase the number of visitors to the region.
+In contrast, the development of the Ōpōtiki harbour is expected to increase aquacultural industry presence in the district which will provide more employment opportunities and increase the number of visitors to the region.
 Almost half of the district's 8,500 permanent residents reside in the Ōpōtiki township, with the rest occupying small outlying farming, lifestyle and coastal settlements.
 The presence of 20 marae located throughout the district provide a sense of identity and a focal point for local communities.
 The extensive coastline boasts numerous beaches, forests and river networks to experience where it is estimated an excess of 30,000 visitors are attracted to explore the natural environment of the Ōpōtiki district annually

 The Ōpōtiki district has a huge conservation estate with much of it in close proximity to the coastal areas and settlements.
 Many of our reserves have a cultural and historical significance.
-A number of reserves have community involvement, including Tāngata Whenua, leasees and community volunteer groups.
-The Ōpōtiki district is within the Ecological Districts of Pukeamaru, Mōtū, Ōpōtiki, Waimana and Taneatua
+A number of reserves have community involvement, including tangata whenua, leasees and community volunteer groups.

-Ōpōtiki District Council recognises that the future management of some of its reserves may offer the opportunity to work with our Treaty Partners to resolve our approaches for the protection and management of reserve values, including handing back some of the reserves to Tāngata Whenua.
-Even though ownership and or the governing body associated with any particular reserve(s) may change, it is not envisaged there would be any change to the overall strategic objectives and reserve values of that land.
+Ōpōtiki District Council recognises that the future management of some of its reserves may offer the opportunity to work with our Treaty Partners to resolve our approaches for the protection and management of reserve values, including handing back some of the reserves to Tangata Whenua.
+Even though ownership and/or the governing body associated with any particular reserve(s) may change, it is not envisaged there would be any change to the overall strategic objectives and reserve values of that land.